rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/7b-tekton.md

 1. Let's try breaking a *Build Policy* within ACS by triggering the *Build* policy we enabled earlier.

-2. Edit the `pet-battle-api/Dockerfile.jvm` and add the following line:
+2. Edit the `pet-battle-api/Dockerfile.jvm` and add the following line under `EXPOSE 8080`:

     ```bash
     EXPOSE 22